-As a physician or dentist, you help your patients lead a healthy life — taking care of others is second nature in your profession.
+As a self-employed professional, you work hard to build and maintain your business — dedication to your craft and serving others is second nature in your profession.
 Though the job may be challenging, it can also be rewarding.
 But it’s important to also take care of yourself as well, especially financially.

-That’s why it’s important to consider disability insurance for self-employed people if you’re a physician or dentist with your own practice.
-Find out why business owners in this field should protect themselves and how to get started.
+That’s why it’s important to consider disability insurance for self-employed people if you’re a business owner.
+Find out why you should protect yourself and how to get started.

 What is disability insurance?